 Line offset

-Direction: Left

-Horz. dist: 0.000m
+Direction: Horz. dist: 0.000m

 Vert. dist: 0.000m

 RESET FORMAT

-You can toggle between these two modes of offset display and entry by pressing the FORMAT softkey.
+You can toggle between these two modes of offset display and entry by pressing the FOEMAT softkey.

 As with normal point features, once a non-zero offset has been configured, this will be applied to each feature of the corresponding type which is subsequently recorded.
-Tip - You can use a laser rangefinder to fill in the last two fields for a line, area or quickmark constant offset, provided you configure constant offsets when the laser interface is active (i.e. under the External sensors entry in the Utilities menu, or under the External sensors of the laways enter the Direction field manually.
+Tip - You can use a laser rangefinder to fill in the last two fields for a line, area or quickmark constant offset, provided you configure constant offsets when the laser interface is active (i.e. under the External sensors entry in the Utilities menu, or under the External sensors entry in the Utilities menu, or under the External sensors.
+You must always enter the Direction field manually.